Essential Assessment & Mathematics Victorian Curriculum 2.0 [For Parents]

 Attainment Levels in Victorian Curriculum 2.0 vs Victorian Curriculum 1.0

-We’re hearing feedback from teachers that in some cases, student attainment levels obtained in Essential Assessment Victorian Curriculum 2.0 Numeracy assessments are lower than levels achieved in tests from version 1.0.
+We've heard feedback from teachers that in some cases, student attainment levels obtained in Essential Assessment Victorian Curriculum 2.0 Numeracy assessments are lower than levels achieved in tests from version 1.0.

 As a parent, this might mean that your child achieves a lower level this year than they did last year in a similar assessment.

 Please be reassured that it is likely that your child’s learning and capabilities in Mathematics have not regressed - rather, the curriculum targets have been changed.
-This may mean that your child’s overall mathematics attainment level in 2024 may be showing as lower than in 2023.
+This may mean that your child’s overall mathematics attainment level in 2025 may be showing as lower than in 2024.

 The changes highlight that the Victorian Government expects more from the learning area of Mathematics - basically, the new Curriculum is more challenging, in multiple areas.